Francesco Bellissimo: Early life

 Born in Rome on 3 January 1979, Bellissimo took an early interest in cooking through his parents.
 Graduated from the Alessandro Caravillani Art school of Rome.
-During his time at Sapienza University of Rome, where he majored in Philosophy, he entered the army and graduated from school there.
+During his time at Sapienza University of Rome, he entered the army and graduated from school there.
 In 2001, he came to Japan and graduated from a Japanese language class at the YMCA.
 He has won first place at a Japanese debate contest.

 Career

-Aside from his work as a chef and a foreign tarento, Bellissimo has experience as a food critic, an Italian cuisine consultant, a motivational speaker, a model for fashion magazines, a columnist, an essayist, and a sports commentator.
+Since the 2010s, Bellissimo has become one of the most visible Italian personalities on Japanese television, particularly through programs such as "Sekai no minna ni kiitemita" and "Sekai banzuke" His positive image is frequently associated with various products, both Italian and Japanese, through live events in Japan, Italy, and abroad.
+Bellissimo is often sought after as a presenter, guest, and moderator at major conferences and cultural events, particularly those centered on food, lifestyle, and entertainment.
+Additionally, he has appeared in commercials and on news programs.

-He is also known to be quite knowledgeable on Italian fashion, and is often referred to as "one of the trendiest chefs in the industry".
+Besides his work as a chef and a foreign tarento, Bellissimo has experience as a food critic, Italian cuisine consultant, motivational speaker, model for fashion magazines, columnist, essayist, and sports commentator.
+His expertise in Italian culture extends to fashion, where he has been recognized for his trendsetting approach.